github/licensed/docs/commands/status.md

 ### missing license text

-**Cause:** A license file was found or a license determination was otherwise made, but the files contained no usable text **Resolution:** Manually verify whether the dependency includes a file containing license text.
+**Cause:** A license determination was made, e.g. from package metadata, but no license text was found.
+**Resolution:** Manually verify whether the dependency includes a file containing license text.
 If the dependency code that was downloaded locally does not contain the license text, please check the dependency source at the version listed in the dependency's cached metadata file to see if there is license text that can be used.

 If the dependency does not include license text but does specify that it uses a specific license, please copy the standard license text from a [well known source](https://opensource.org/licenses).